 What would you do if you’d hit or neared 50, had always wanted to travel the world and didn’t even come close to having the resources to do so.

-For too many years, all of my work and earnings had gone into keeping a roof over my head without allowing me the luxury to go out from under that roof to enjoy my own town, city, state, country or planet.
+For too long, all of my work and earnings had gone into keeping a roof over my head without allowing me the luxury to go out from under that roof to enjoy our amazing planet.

-I’d never had the good fortune to recognize my bershert (soul mate) and have a family of my own, so although I am great on my own and I enjoy my time alone, my life under that roof was sometimes too solitary.
+I’d never had the good fortune to find or recognize my bershert, my Mr. Right-for-me and have a family, so although I am great on my own and I enjoy my time alone, my life under that roof was often solitary.

 I’d loved what I’d accomplished in life.
 I’d even achieved a modicum of fame as the author of several award-winning computer books and as a popular columnist and speaker.
-But I felt I wasn’t living anymore, merely existing.
+I loved that life.
+Ironically though, tech killed my tech careers.
+And during that time I wasn’t able to be out exploring the world.

 I had long wanted to travel the world again, but not alone.
 (When traveling alone you have to take your backpack into the public restroom of a bus or train station.)
 Besides, traveling anywhere wasn’t possible with the rent I needed to pay in LA.
 I’d waited patiently for someone to give me a house (well, not really) but that had not come along (or the deed was lost in the mail).

-Then one day my excellent longtime landlord called to say he needed to move back to his condo.
+Then one day, my long time landlord (an excellent man) called to say he needed to move back to his condo.
 I was facing a move and higher rent.
-Not a good thing for this freelance writer.

 And that’s when the wave of freedom hit me!